microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 In these same cases the Logical Node Tree should deliver significantly better constant factors, though if using indirection does still have a worst case of log(n) as well.

-The Logical Node Tree also more naturally handles partial checkouts that don't include all the leaves (ex: load all the directories in a folder, but not their contents), getting better locality in these cases, and is more comparable with subtree based permissions systems (since all nodes in a chunk always share a an ancestors that in the chunk).
+The Logical Node Tree also more naturally handles partial checkouts that don't include all the leaves (ex: load all the directories in a folder, but not their contents), getting better locality in these cases, and is more compatible with subtree based permissions systems (since all nodes in a chunk always share a an ancestor that in the chunk).

-Both approaches are similar as far as being able to be specialized to take advantage of a key value store instead of an immutable blob store, however its likely slightly easier to support both modes of operation for the Logical Node Tree since doing so basically amounts to tweaking the indirection logic
+Both approaches are similar as far as being able to be specialized to take advantage of a key value store instead of an immutable blob store.

-(always on, but replace the indirection able with the key value store).
+For total storage size, the logical tree probably wins due to being able to leverage shape based compression in chunks in more cases, resulting in less occurrences of field keys in the encoded data.
+The logical B-Tree also never has to explicitly encode indexes withing fields, while these do occur in the Path B-Tree.
+The Path B-Tree also sometimes duplicates edges in the tree, up to log(N) times, resulting in even more copies of field keys in the tree.
+These difference can be mitigated somewhat with extra compression approaches in the Path B-Tree, but it has more data to compress, and it harder due to lacking the context the logical tree can leverage for its compression.
+However, in typical cases, we expect the vast majority of the data size to be in leaf subtrees, with both compress the same, making this difference less important.

+The logical node tree can order its fields as a performance optimization (ex: placing frequently use and/or fixed size fields first).
+Similar to the above storage size case, this works for both approaches, except for non-leaf subtrees.

+Maintaining proper "balance" when updating is more flexible in the logical tree case, so it can use heuristics to better optimize the tree, however it significantly complicated to actually ensure its indirection don't become too frequent over time.

+Overall it seems like a well tuned logical node tree should exceed the performance of the Path B-Tree for total storage size, and common access patterns (for which it has been tuned: either manually or by it tracking access patterns).
+Editing performance differences is unclear: both approaches cause significant but different editing pattern dependent write amplification.

+The Path B-Tree's storage of keys and paths adds some complexity: it needs sortable path representations, and optimizations related to handling these.
+This same logic is needed for edit/changeset representation though, so it shouldn't be counted for much against the Path B-Tree.

 ## Decision

-These factors, in my (Craig's) subjective opinion, seem to lean toward the Logical Node Tree as being a better choice for Shared-Tree's planned usage patterns.
+The Path B-Tree has better understood performance characteristics around update costs for maintaining its balance, and its optimizations mostly consist of optimizations we will need for edits anyway (compact leaf tree encoding and path encoding and manipulation).
+Basic support for deep trees (out of line prefix tree segments) can easily be added, and the later optimizations we might do for that (stable Merkle tree chunking) are easy to separate from the rest of the code and don't interact with the performance of most operations (only impact update of deep trees, not read)

+The logical node tree's indirection support is more involved, and harder to add later (it impacts how chunks refer to each-other, and complicates the update code-path quite a lot, and changes performance of reads and updates significantly, even in trees which aren't exceptionally deep).

+These factors, in my (Craig's) subjective opinion, seem to lean toward the Path B-Tree, with an initial version supporting inlining (rather than special casing leaves and adding inlining later) and the prefix tree with out of line large segments (this allows for known bounds on blob size), but not the optimized chunked out of line segments (thats easy to add later, and only impacts deep trees).

 This still needs consensus.

 A conclusion on this front is not needed for M1 (partial checkouts and incremental summaries are not technically necessary for that), but this area would be a good one to develop in parallel with other aspects of SharedTree.
-This is a good place leverage decision encapsulation to minimize the impact if we change our approach later (ex: we come up with better ideas, find an issue with this analysis, or change our evaluation criteria).
+This is a good place leverage decision encapsulation to minimize the impact if we change our approach later (ex: we come up with better ideas, find an issue with this analysis, or change our evaluation criteria, or decide to support both as configurable options).